mengxu98/scop/README.md

   app](https://shiny.rstudio.com/) that provides an interactive visualization interface.

-The functions in the SCP package are all developed around the [Seurat object](https://github.com/mojaveazure/seurat-object) and are compatible with other Seurat functions.
+The functions in the scop package are all developed around the [Seurat object](https://github.com/mojaveazure/seurat-object) and are compatible with other Seurat functions.